AGENTS

 * Use the per-page actions for quick spot questions about the page you are already reading.

-# Browser launch flags for debugging and automation
+# Browser launch flags for Chrome, Firefox, and Edge

 Source: https://extension.js.org/docs/browsers/browser-flags